 Regardless of how the breach was caused, as long as you are able to prove that you have suffered distress and inconvenience as a result of the data breach, then you legally have a right to claim compensation.

 The level of compensation that you are eligible for varies from case to case, depending on the seriousness of the claim and the damages it resulted in.

 Compensation for distress and inconvenience usually ranges between £500 – £10,000, depending on the severity of the breach.
 Additionally, if you have suffered any financial loss as a result of the breach, we will always look to recover this in full, in addition to the figure for loss and inconvenience suffered.

 How do I make a claim?

-If you believe that you are a victim of and educational data breach claim, please get in touch with us on 0151 909 8212 for a free, no-obligation discussion with an experienced member of our legal team, who can advise as to whether you are able to make a claim for compensation.
+If you believe that you are a victim of an educational data breach claim, please get in touch with us on 0151 909 8212 for a free, no-obligation discussion with an experienced member of our legal team, who can advise as to whether you are able to make a claim for compensation.

-If you’re still not sure on your next steps, or if you even have a claim, the best thing to do is contact our friendly team for some free, initial advice.
+If you’re still not sure about your next steps, or if you even have a claim, the best thing to do is contact our friendly team for some free, initial advice.
 We can help you determine your best option and if you do have a claim, get the ball rolling on claiming compensation.